 Still.
-As someone who has three cats that she loves very, very much, I can't help but feel like they've committed a special kind of wrong when one of them urinates on something of mine or my children's.
+As someone who has two cats that she loves very, very much, I can't help but feel like they've committed a special kind of wrong when one of them urinates on something of mine or my children's.
 It's just so violating.

 Why cats choose to do certain things like eat houseplants, destroy fine china, sleep in cardboard boxes and very large shoes, and pee on $90 jeans is beyond human logic.
 That's okay, because we don't need to understand it.
 All we really need to understand is how to fix it.
 And clean it.
 Learn how to do that in this article.
 And please, if I've offended you with my less-than-favorable language towards felines leave a comment.

 Before we get to the nitty gritty of how to remove cat urine from clothing, rugs, and fabrics, it's important to remember that most of these accidents are preventable.
 The reasons are many that a cat may choose to urinate outside of her litter box.
 Sometimes it's innocent - something random to us but instinctual to her inspired her fancy, while other motivations may be more serious, like an unchecked medical condition that requires attention.
 Whatever the reason, here are a few tips to prevent your little buddy from creating any more havoc:

 - Spay or neuter.
 If you haven't already done so, spay or neuter the perp.
 Not only is it the responsible thing to do, but it will help deter your cat from feeling the need to "mark" territory.